Special Educational Needs and Disability (SEND)

 The school's policy regarding SEND is based on the principles of inclusion, fairness and equal access for all pupils.
 Thus every child, whatever their special need, may develop their full potential in all areas of the Curriculum.
 Pupils with special educational needs will be included and supported to this end.

-Miss Aiken is our Special Educational Needs Coordinator (SENCO) and her role is to support pupils identified with extra learning needs.
+Mrs Cooper is our Special Educational Needs Coordinator (SENCO) and her role is to support pupils identified with extra learning needs.
 Below is a Parent Leaflet which offers more information about SEND and the role of the SENCO.

 SEND Policy